hyperandroid/AsyncHelper/README.md

                 }
             }
         ],
-        1000,   // take a second as much to execute waterfall functions. true
+        1000,   // take a second as much to execute waterfall functions.
+0 for no timeout. optional true    // error pass-through enabled ?
     ).onValueSet(

         // check future.getValue() for an error.